Strange metal transport from coupling to fluctuating spins: Acknowledgments

 \section{Acknowledgments}

-S.F. acknowledges kind hospitality from the Biblioteca de Catalunya and Jozef Stefan Institute, where this manuscript was written, and useful discussions with K. Behnia, M. Dressel, A. Georges, T. Giamarchi, D. Golez, M.-H. Julien, J. Kokalj, D. LeBoeuf, D. van der Marel, L. de' Medici, J. Mravlje, P. Prelov\v{s}ek, L. Rademaker, H. Rammal, C. Swickard.
-S.F. is particularly grateful to M.-H. Julien for suggesting the study of the frustrated quantum paramagnet, and to M. Dressel for recommending the denomination "stretched Drude peak" for the functional form of the low-energy optical absorption proposed in this work.
+S.F. acknowledges useful discussions with K. Behnia, M. Dressel, A. Georges, T. Giamarchi, D. Golez, E. Heller, M.-H. Julien, L. K. Kendrick, J. Kokalj, D. Le Boeuf, D. van der Marel, L. de' Medici, A. J. Millis, J. Mravlje, P. Prelov\v{s}ek, R. Queiroz, L. Rademaker, H. Rammal, Z.-X. Shen and C. Swickard.
+S.F. is particularly grateful to M.-H. Julien for suggesting the study of the frustrated quantum paramagnet, to M.-B. Lepetit for sharing her calculation resources and to the Biblioteca de Catalunya and Jo\v{z}ef Stefan Institute, where the initial version of this manuscript was laid out.
 S.C. acknowledges useful discussions with S. Caprara.
-S.C. acknowledges funding from NextGenerationEU National Innovation Ecosystem Grant No. ECS00000041- VITALITY-CUP E13C22001060006.
+S.F. received support from the French Agence Nationale de la Recherche (ANR) under Grant Reference No. ANR-25-CE30-2817 and S.C. from NextGenerationEU National Innovation Ecosystem Grant No. ECS00000041- VITALITY-CUP E13C22001060006.
+This project was provided with computing HPC and storage resources by GENCI at CINES thanks to the grants 2025-AD010916992 and 2026-AD010917651 on the supercomputer Adastra's GENOA partition.

-\paragraph*{Author contributions:} S.F. had the initial idea, led the project, devised the methodology, wrote the FTLM code and the manuscript.
-A.R. wrote the FTLM code and helped with the intepretation of the results.
+\textit*{Author contributions:} S.F. had the initial idea, led the project, devised the methodology, wrote the initial FTLM code, the LTLM code and the manuscript.
+A.R. wrote the initial FTLM code and helped with the intepretation of the results.
+I.D. improved and rewrote both codes and helped with the intepretation of the results.
 SC helped with the intepretation of the results.